 However, the workers’ comp judge and appeals court concluded that by parking in her job-designated area, she “had entered the realm of her employer’s control…and thus had effectively arrived at the employer’s premises.”

 This case is a good example of the benefits of hiring an experienced workers’ comp attorney.
 Some employers will try to deny that your injury is their responsibility as a way to save themselves some money, leaving the injured worker on her or his own to not only recuperate physically, but also try and recover financially.
 If you’ve been injured on the job, you may have a case and may be entitled to compensation.
-Contact the workers’ comp attorneys at Michael J. O’Connor & Associates.
+Contact the workers’ comp attorneys at O’Connor Law.
 We’re on your side.